Vasilisalook/vasilisalook.github.io/_posts/2022-06-15-my-second-module.md

 Before University of Essex I have read just one related book – "Naked Statistics" by Charles Wheelan, which helped me to absorb the basic ideas and then apply them to the practice.
 My favourite e-book of the course is "Practical Statistics for Data Scientists.
 50 Essential Concepts Using R and Python" by Peter Bruce, because it contains a lot of examples.
-The crab on the cover is mesmerising.
+The crab on the cover is mesmerising.<br>
-For more details and insights of this module you are welcome to read my reflective essay.
+For more details and insights of this module you are welcome to read my [reflective essay](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/Individual%20Reflection.docx).

 ## Sources